We help you get the best life insurance rates possible.

 In fact, a smoker can expect life insurance premiums to increase 4-5 times more than for a non-smoker looking for the same coverage!

 What happens if you start smoking after you get life insurance?

-Absolutely nothing!
-If you just happen to start smoking after you bought life insurance, there is zero impact to your life insurance policy.
+If you just happen to start smoking after you bought life insurance, there is zero impact on your life insurance policy.

-The only exception to this would be if your original rate was through a quit smoking incentive program that some carriers offer.
+The only exception would be if your original rate was through a quit smoking incentive program that some carriers offer.

 In order to qualify for the “preferred” or “preferred best” rates, life insurers require 36-60 months depending on the company.

-It will make sense to re-shop each year for a few years after quit in order to lock in better life rates.
+It will make sense to re-shop each year for a few years after quitting in order to lock in better life rates.